 The Program in American Studies invites applications for a small number of research prizes to graduate students working towards Ph.D. degrees in departments associated with the Program.
 We expect to make no more than three such awards:

-The deadline for submission of all application materials is Friday, February 15 for fellowships that will be awarded by June 2013.
-Applicants should submit the common application to the Graduate School office.
-The common application is available on the Graduate School website.
+The deadline for submission of all application materials is February 15, 2015 for fellowships that will be awarded by June 2015.
+Applicants should submit the summer funding application to the Graduate School office.
+The summer funding application is available on the Graduate School website.